MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 - Memory per node, or the quantity of physical memory required to run the workload.

 - Number of physical nodes in the cluster that are 1 to 16 nodes in scale.
-Three nodes are the maximum when you use the [Storage Switchless network architecture](/azure/architecture/hybrid/azure-stack-hci-switchless).
+The maximum number of nodes is three when you use the [Storage Switchless network architecture](/azure/architecture/hybrid/azure-stack-hci-switchless).

   - To maintain compute resiliency, you need to reserve at least N+1 nodes worth of capacity in the cluster.
 This strategy enables node draining for updates or recovery from sudden outages like power outages or hardware failures.

-  - For business-critical or mission-critical workloads, consider reserving N+2 nodes worth of capacity to provide increased resiliency.
+  - For business-critical or mission-critical workloads, consider reserving N+2 nodes worth of capacity to increase resiliency.
 For example, if two nodes in the cluster are offline, the workload can remain online.
 This approach provides resiliency for scenarios in which a node that's running a workload goes offline during a planned update procedure and results in two nodes being offline simultaneously.

 - Storage resiliency, capacity, and performance requirements: